spotlightpa/poor-richard/content/news/2022-06-08-SPLMMJEVENT.md

 +++
 arc-id = "LLAC2UU33NDVPKGB4FV2VEZYFU"
-blurb = "Join Spotlight PA on June 14 for a free panel on the rules and flaws of Pennsylvania's medical marijuana program." byline = "Spotlight PA Staff" description = "Join Spotlight PA on June 14 for a free panel on the rules and flaws of Pennsylvania's medical marijuana program." event-date = 2022-06-14T06:00:00-04:00 image = "external/bs4h1qewrs065rchvaetm0n91m.jpeg" image-credit = "Leise Hook / For Spotlight PA"
+blurb = "On June 14, Spotlight PA held a free panel on the rules and flaws of Pennsylvania's medical marijuana program." byline = "Spotlight PA Staff" description = "On June 14, Spotlight PA held a free panel on the rules and flaws of Pennsylvania's medical marijuana program." event-date = 2022-06-14T06:00:00-04:00 image = "external/bs4h1qewrs065rchvaetm0n91m.jpeg" image-credit = "Leise Hook / For Spotlight PA"